aws-samples/amazon-kinesis-video-streams-demos/producer-c/producer-cloudwatch-integ/README.md

 If you would like to use file logger instead, you could run `export ENABLE_FILE_LOGGER=TRUE` This will enable file logging and disable cloudwatch logging.

+Cloudwatch log files are generated with the following name: `<stream-name-prefix-<timestamp>`

 ## Debugging

 1. If you encounter the following error on MacOS while building libopenssl: